RosterElf Logo

 Mechanical aids

-Using trolleys, hoists and other equipment to reduce strain.
+Using trolleys, hoists, conveyors and lifting equipment to reduce strain.

 Training requirements